Gbukaa/security_week/README.md

 By the end of this course, you should feel more comfortable in:
 - Applying an understanding of modern architectures
 - Applying best-practice DevOps techniques
-- Applying an understanding of the three main Cloud providers
+- Applying an understanding of at least two out of the three main Cloud providers
 - Applying a specialist understanding of a nominated Cloud provider
 - Applying an understanding of connectivity and security issues
 - Evangelising Cloud culture within a team!